It is Important to Know Your Rights and Think First about the Law Before You Speak or Act

 Knowledgeable Sonoma County DUI lawyers will tell you, it is clearly established that police officers may not use their authority to punish an individual for exercising his or her First Amendment rights.
 For a good discussion of expletives aimed at the police, and unconstitutional police retaliation, see, Ford v.
 Yakima (9th Cir 2013).

 See also, Merenda v.
 Tabor (11th Cir.
 2013) for an examination of factors which might justify an arrest.
 For good discussions of flipping the bird at the police, see, Hackbart v.
 Pittsburgh (W.D.
-PA 2009), and UC Davis Law Review, "The Middle Finger and the Law (2008).
+PA 2009).